Daichi9764/UCRM/docs/UtilisationApplication/EN-import-modified-group-addresses-into-ets-6.md

 ## Importer le projet modifié dans ETS 6
 Open ETS software and click on import.
 ![import](pictures/3.PNG)
-Select your project ( the .knxproj, not the .xml !) and click on open.
+Select your project ( the .xml, not the .knxproj !) and click on open.
 ![open](pictures/4.PNG)